 Regarding PCOS specifically- Our follies seem to need some extra coddling, a little more time to mature.
-So with this mindset it makes sense to do a 2-day or 3-day transfer to give those follies some extra TLC by our uterus as opposed to the IVF culture.
+So with this mindset it makes sense to do a 2-day or 3-day transfer to give those follies some extra TLC by our uterus as opposed to the IVF culture dish.

-On the other hand, waiting till Day 5/6 for the embryo to hit blastocyst stage is a big deal- this signals that the embryo is probably good quality and will make a viable pregnancy.
+On the other hand, waiting till Day 5/6 for the embryo to hit blastocyst stage is a big deal- this signals that the embryo is probably good quality and will make a viable pregnancy- probably.
 The problem here is that some embyos don’t make it to day 5, and that might be due to the culture environment.
-So do you risk losing all your embryos just to wait for blastocyst?
+So do you risk losing all your embryos just to wait for blastocyst stage?
 This happened to me- and it sucked!

-Well come embryo retrieval day and my Estradiol was like 8,000 which put me closer to risking OHSS.
-The doctor told me how if I did the transfer that the number would keep rising and I could be dealing with OHSS and a pregnancy.
-I went home and researched some more- I’m talking hours and hours of reading papers, studies, blogs, forums, etc. As much as I wanted a fresh transfer, I knew that I shouldn’t put my health at risk.
+Well, come embryo retrieval day and my Estradiol was in the six thousands which put me closer to risking OHSS.
+The doctor told me how if I did the transfer that the number would keep rising and I could be dealing with severe OHSS and a pregnancy.
+I went home and researched some more- hours and hours of reading papers, studies, blogs, forums, etc. As much as I wanted a fresh transfer, I knew that I shouldn’t put my health at risk.

-So for IVF Cycle #2 I am doing a freeze all— BUT– this time I’m freezing some on Day 3, and allowing the rest to try and hit blastocyst stage.
+So for IVF Cycle #2 I did a freeze all— BUT– this time I froze some on Day 3, and allowed the rest to try and hit blastocyst stage.
 This time around I had 12 fertilize (with ICSI) as opposed to 4 fertilize during round one.
-I will freeze 4 at Day 3 and hope that some of the remaining 8 make it to blast.

 Frozen Embryo Transfer (FET)

-As discussed in my original PCOS IVF Post if you’re doing a Frozen transfer they will more then likely put you on birth control pills, sometimes: prednisolone, low dose aspirin, and prescription folic acid.
+As discussed in my original PCOS IVF Post if you’re doing a Frozen transfer they will more then likely put you on birth control pills between retrieval and transfer, sometimes: prednisolone, low dose aspirin, and prescription folic acid.

 Low Dose Aspirin- this helps thin the blood which apparently also helps with implantation and fighting off certain conditions that negatively affect implantation.
 Again I take this for the entire month before transfer.